 DALLAS – U.S. Customs and Border Protection (CBP) officers at the Dallas Fort Worth International Airport added a new piece of technology that immediately begun to pay dividends when it identified 49 pounds of a Schedule I Controlled Substance shipped to Dallas.

-CBP officers added the Gemini Thermo Scientific Analyzer to their inventory and on its initial use, intercepted a shipment of Gamma-Butyrolactone (GBL), an illegal substance.
+CBP officers added a handheld elemental isotype analysis tool to their inventory and on its initial use, intercepted a shipment of Gamma-Butyrolactone (GBL), an illegal substance.

-The Gemini Thermo Scientific Analyzer is a portable handheld device developed to identify unknown synthetic substances with the use of a laser or infrared beam.
+The handheld elemental isotype tool is a portable handheld device developed to identify unknown synthetic substances with the use of a laser or infrared beam.
 The device is capable of identifying over 14,000 different substances including industrial chemicals, bomb-making materials and narcotics.
 It will allow CBP officers to identify potentially harmful substances intercepted at U.S. ports of entry without having to send a sample to a lab for analysis.
 Results from this device are also admissible in court.

 “The addition of the Gemini device will provide added safety to our officers who encounter unknown substances through the course of their duties.
 This technology will also increase the efficiency of identifying dangerous substances attempting to make their way into the United States,” said Cleatus P. Hunt, Jr., Area Port Director, Area Port of Dallas.
 “Ultimately our officers relied on their training and experience in the detection of narcotics, and dangerous substances, which led to this significant find.”

-CBP’s use of the Gemini device will allow officers in the field to identify potentially dangerous substances including Fentanyl and Carfentanyl.
+CBP’s use of the new device will allow officers in the field to identify potentially dangerous substances including Fentanyl and Carfentanyl.